hjdhjd/homebridge-unifi-protect/docs/FeatureOptions.md

 **Note: it's strongly recommended that you use the Homebridge webUI to configure this plugin - it's easier to use for most people, and will ensure you always have a valid configuration.**

 ### <A NAME="reference"></A>Feature Options Reference
 Feature options provide a rich mechanism for tailoring your `homebridge-unifi-protect` experience.
-The reference below is divided into functional category groups.
+The reference below is divided into functional category groups:

+  * [Audio](#audio): enable, disable, or enable audio filters.
+  * [Device](#device): enable or disable specific cameras or Protect controllers.
+  * [Doorbell](#doorbell): enable, disable, or customize doorbell features and related automation options.
+  * [Logging](#logging): enable or disable logging of motion and doorbell ring events.
+  * [Motion](#motion): enable, disable, or customize motion detection and related automation options.
+  * [Security System](#securitysystem): enable, disable, or customize the optional security system accessory.
+  * [Video](#video): further customize RTSP stream quality defaults.

 #### <A NAME="audio"></A>Audio Feature Options
 Some audio and video options can be applied on a per-streaming-client basis, if you choose.
 This means that you can optionally choose to set a certain stream quality or disable audio, for specific HomeKit streaming clients.
 For example, you may choose to always disable audio support when your Apple TV (with a static IP address) requests a camera stream.